ronisbr/PrettyTables.jl/docs/src/man/text_backend.md

 If `pretty_table` is called without `io`, then `stdout` is wrapped in a `IOContext` with `:limit => true`.

-The display size can be configured by the keyword `screen_size`, which is a tuple of two `Int` with the number of rows and columns, respectively.
+The display size can be configured by the keyword `display_size`, which is a tuple of two `Int` with the number of rows and columns, respectively.
 If this keyword is not specified, then it is automatically obtained using the function `displaysize(io)`.